chris47368/The-Paranormal-Mod-Minecraft/README.md

-# The paranormal Mod for Minecraft
+# The Paranormal Mod for Minecraft
-The Minecraft paranormal mod
+The Minecraft Paranormal Mod

 A community project to build a Minecraft mod based on this rough list:https://pastebin.com/4mPapQpb